kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-kodein-container/non-null-provider.md

 ### Exceptions

-`Kodein.NotFoundException` - if no provider was found.
+`Kodein.NotFoundException` - If no provider was found.

 `Kodein.DependencyLoopException` - When calling the provider function, if the instance construction triggered a dependency loop.